nextcloud-releases/all-in-one/readme.md

 No. Since Podman is not 100% compatible with the Docker API, you cannot use Podman instead of Docker (since that would add yet another platform where the maintaner would need to test on).
 However you can use and follow the [manual-install documentation](./manual-install/) to get AIO's containers running with Podman or use Docker rootless, as described in the above section.

 ### How to change the Nextcloud apps that are installed on the first startup?
 You might want to adjust the Nextcloud apps that are installed upon the first startup of the Nextcloud container.
-You can do so by adding `--env NEXTCLOUD_STARTUP_APPS="deck twofactor_totp tasks calendar contacts"` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
+You can do so by adding `--env NEXTCLOUD_STARTUP_APPS="deck twofactor_totp tasks calendar contacts notes"` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) and customize the value to your fitting.
 It must be a string with small letters a-z, 0-9, spaces and hyphens or '_'.
 You can disable shipped and by default enabled apps by adding a hyphen in front of the appid.
 E.g. `-contactsinteraction`.

 ### How to add OS packages permanently to the Nextcloud container?
 Some Nextcloud apps require additional external dependencies that must be bundled within Nextcloud container in order to work correctly.
 As we cannot put each and every dependency for all apps into the container - as this would make the project very fast unmaintainable - there is an official way how you can add additional dependencies into the Nextcloud container.
 However note that doing this is disrecommended since we do not test Nextcloud apps that require external dependencies.

 You can do so by adding `--env NEXTCLOUD_ADDITIONAL_APKS="imagemagick dependency2 dependency3"` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) and customize the value to your fitting.
 It must be a string with small letters a-z, digits 0-9, spaces, dots and hyphens or '_'.
-You can find available packages here: https://pkgs.alpinelinux.org/packages?name=&branch=v3.16&repo=&arch=&maintainer=.
+You can find available packages here: https://pkgs.alpinelinux.org/packages?branch=v3.17.
 By default added is `imagemagick`.
 If you want to keep that, you need to specify it as well.

 ### How to add PHP extensions permanently to the Nextcloud container?
 Some Nextcloud apps require additional php extensions that must be bundled within Nextcloud container in order to work correctly.
 As we cannot put each and every dependency for all apps into the container - as this would make the project very fast unmaintainable - there is an official way how you can add additional php extensions into the Nextcloud container.
 However note that doing this is disrecommended since we do not test Nextcloud apps that require additional php extensions.